vron7/Aha-s/ts.md

     console.log(`Greetings, I'm level ${this.level} hero, and my name is ${this. name}`);
   }

-  shootFireball(): void {
+  // Typescript throws error if shootFireball method is missing on Hero class shootFireball(): void {
     console.log("Woooooosh!");
   }

-  pickUpPotion(n: string): number {
+  // Typescript throws error if pickUpPotion method is missing on Hero class pickUpPotion(n: string): number {
     return n === "+10health" ?
 10 : 0;
   }
 }

 ```

 ------